 msgProc: System Messages

-Reference for system and utility msgProc events including container resizing, focus tracking, and clipboard operations.
+Reference for system and utility msgProc events including container resizing, focus tracking, and reactive data change notifications.

 Size Changed (MSG_SIZE)